Where We Be

 crossed paths with many other frustrated people during

-our long journey—but at least we made it to the finish
+our long journey -- but at least we made it to the finish

 The hike to Rob Roy Glacier is one of the best near Wanaka

-A fantastic view from scenic Mount Aspiring Road
+Fantastic view from Mount Aspiring Road